 What to expect

-With this self-knowledge, you will begin to understand how your emotional and physical selves are connected, and develop more self-confidence to start living a fuller life and more effectively deal with problems.
+Gestalt therapy will help you better understand yourself and how the choices you make affect your health and your relationships.
+With this self-awareness you will begin to understand how your emotional and physical selves are connected and develop more confidence to start living a richer, fuller and more meaningful life.